header 1

 3. No expenditure shall be incurred for any purpose unless such expenditure has been approved generally by the National Executive Committee or Chapter Executive Committee in the annual budget or any supplementary budget of the Association.

-4. In cases of emergency, the Treasurer in consultation with the President and Secretary General may authorize expenditure in their discretion and afterwards seek approval from the National Executive Committee or Chapter Executive Committee as the case may be.
+4. In cases of emergency, the Treasurer in consultation with the President and Secretary General may authorize an expenditure in their discretion and afterwards seek approval from the National Executive Committee or Chapter Executive Committee as the case may be.

 5. Any member that spends money without National Executive Committee’s approval shall be deemed to have donated it to the Association.